Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 22. Best Visa

 Prefer having a Visa in your wallet?
 The TD® Aeroplan® Visa Infinite* Card is our top Aeroplan-branded card.
-It starts you out with a welcome bonus worth 15,000 miles, enough for a short-haul flight in North America.
+It starts you out with a welcome bonus worth up to 25,000 miles, enough for a short-haul flight in North America.
 Plus, you’ll earn up to 1.5 miles per $1 spent on your eligible purchases, and get great benefits on reward flights operated by Air Canada.
 And the comprehensive insurance package provided with the card will even cover you on your reward flights as well.
 It’s all for an annual fee of $120, which is rebated for the first year.

 - 7 ways to redeem your miles, with a value of up to 2.5 cents each.